Universumgames/expoll_server/API.md

     -   `pollID` (String) the poll this vote is directed to
     -   `optionID` (Int) the id of the option from the selectables from the poll
     -   `votedFor` (boolean) wether or not the user agrees or disagrees
+    -   `userID` (string) if an (poll)admin wants to alter a vote the modified user must be passed, if the user is not an (poll)admin this parameter will be ignored
 -   returns (HTTP codes)
     -   `200` Vote was accepted
     -   `406` (Not acceptable) Vote is unacceptable